mamonaco1973/azure-rstudio-aks/README.md

 - **Azure Files NFS shares** for persistent, shared storage
 - **Azure Workload Identity + Key Vault** for secure, secretless pod-level authentication
 - **Azure Container Registry (ACR)** for hosting the custom RStudio Server image
+- A **template-driven Kubernetes manifest (`rstudio-app.yaml`)** which is rendered by Terraform and deployed via `kubectl` to provision the RStudio StatefulSet, PersistentVolume, PersistentVolumeClaim, Service, and Ingress

 Unlike VM-based scaling groups, this solution deploys **containerized RStudio Server pods** on AKS that join the domain at runtime and mount **NFS volumes** for user home directories, project data, and shared R library storage.